Dissecting Key Aspects of the Political Landscape

-“CAB is one of my favorite academic events of the year,” said Amanda Jadidi d’Urso, a graduate student at the University of Illinois at Chicago, who was excited to have been paired with Bartels for a lunchtime mentoring session.
+“CAB is one of my favorite academic events of the year,” said Amanda Sahar d’Urso, a graduate student at the University of Illinois at Chicago, who was excited to have been paired with Bartels for a lunchtime mentoring session.
 “Jamie [Druckman] and everyone always find ways to integrate graduate students, which is very unique.”

 James Druckman, Payson S. Wild Professor Political Science and an IPR fellow, organized CAB with IPR graduate research assistants Ethan Busby and Jacob Rothschild.
 Larry Bartels is May Werthan Shayne Chair of Public Policy and Social Science at Vanderbilt University.
 Cara Wong is associate professor of political science at the University of Illinois, Urbana-Champaign.
 Chloe Thurston is assistant professor of political science and an IPR associate at Northwestern.
 Michael Wagner is associate professor at the University of Wisconsin-Madison’s School of Journalism and Mass Communication.

 This year’s event was sponsored by IPR, the Weinberg College of Arts and Sciences, and Northwestern’s Political Science Department.
 To sign up for notification of future CAB events, email firstname.lastname@example.org.